-For PEAK6, these can be our databases and messaging platforms like PostgreSQL and Kafka, among others.
-Doing this has been greatly simplified by programs like Docker, where you can set up all your dependencies and use docker-compose to download, launch and clean things up.
+These can be databases and messaging platforms like PostgreSQL and Kafka.
+Doing this has been greatly simplified by programs like Docker, where you can set up all your dependencies and use docker-compose to download, launch, and clean things up.
 In some cases, where you want to test with higher volume data but are working on your Mac, Docker can have too much of a performance impact.
 In those cases, we build our own tool to manage the MacOS native versions of these apps.
 It is slightly more complicated, but still gives you a simple “make tp” command to launch our third-party items.
 This allows our developers to focus on building systems rather than installing, configuring and managing others’ systems.

 This automation also requires being able to reset these third-party dependencies.
-We have a “make tpreset” command that will clear the database, reset Kafka topics, etc. This allows us to reset to blank, in order to try to isolate problems.
+We have a “make tpreset” command that will clear the database or reset Kafka topics.
+This allows us to reset to blank to try to isolate problems.
 If you had to manually reset everything, how much time does that waste in your development/test cycle?
-We generally have a goal of no more than 10 to 30 seconds of time between runs.
-To accomplish that, we have to automate the reset, rebuild and restart of these dependencies.
+We generally have a goal of no more than 10 to 30 seconds between runs.
+To accomplish that, we have to automate the reset, rebuild, and restart of these dependencies.

 Having a single command to start everything makes future changes that much easier, as no one has to reconfigure or relearn how to run the system.
 Moreover, when it’s easy for your code reviewers to run your changes, regardless of what changed in the system, you can achieve higher quality reviews.